dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 communicates with untrusted hardware.
 Some examples include operating systems, web browsers, virtual machine monitors (VMMs), hypervisors, and serverless worker cloud environments[^4].
-In these cases, implementations using a memory safe languague for new code can expect to have [significantly fewer vulnerabilities][android-msl] than implementations that are unsafe by default[^16].
+In these cases, implementations using a memory safe language for new code can expect to have [significantly fewer vulnerabilities][android-msl] than implementations that are unsafe by default[^16].